ocean-data-challenges/ocean-data-challenges.github.io/pages/participate.md

 - how to download the necessary datasets and
 - how to start playing.

-Some data challenges also have readthedocs web pages that illustrate and explained in a more fancy way the data challenges.
+Some data challenges also have readthedocs web pages that illustrate and explain in a more fancy way the data challenges.

 In other words, you will need to :